Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 ## Vodremix

-This workflow allows you to create a frame accurate vod clip by passing in a start and end UTC time stamp.
-The result will be an MP4 on disk.
+This workflow allows you to create a virtual VOD asset that is just a playlist referencing other VOD streams or video files.

 ### Vodremix: Parameters